afichet/camera-calibration/README.md

 writting.
 TIFF are supported only if `libtiff` is available on the system.

+# Applications

+For a detailed description of each application, see the [apps](apps) folder.

 # Pipeline example

 We provide a pipeline example in `run.sh` script.